WBK-Robotics/industrial-assembly-taskboard/README.md

 The **Industrial Assembly Task Board** is a modular robotic benchmark developed by the wbk Institute of Production Science at KIT.
 This repository provides everything needed to build the hardware and evaluate robotic systems on a range of realistic assembly tasks.

+You can find the full documentation and explanations of the tasks in the [documentation](https://industrial-assembly-taskboard.readthedocs.io/en/latest/).

 ## Why This Task Board?

 Robotic assembly is more complex than simple "peg-in-hole" tasks.
 This task board introduces challenges like precise tolerances, compliant assembly, and advanced planning—reflecting real industrial scenarios.
 Its modular design lets you mix and match tasks to suit your research needs.